How to Train a Great Dane

 Great Danes are moderate-energy working dogs that benefit from regular but moderate training routines.
 Working breeds like the Great Dane need a firm, confident handler and benefit from having a job to do.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 110-175 lbs and lifespan of 7-10 yrs, the Great Dane benefits from care tailored to its physical and behavioral profile.
 The Great Dane's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Great Dane Training Challenges